Documentation

 Community keys expire after 2 hours.
 When expired, re-check the dashboard for a new key.

-For extended access, contribute at api.11ku7-ai.com to receive a personal 30-day key.
-This requires a registered account:
+For extended access, contribute at api.11ku7-ai.com to receive personal 30-day access.
+This requires a registered account and unlocks the hosted Server Agent runtime for your account:

 Step 1: Register